microsoft/presidio/docs/analyzer/nlp_engines/spacy_stanza.md

 Presidio can be loaded with pre-trained or custom models coming from spaCy or Stanza.

+## Adding a new model

+As the underlying transformers model, you can choose from either a public pretrained model or a custom model.

 ## Using a public pre-trained spaCy/Stanza model

+### Download the pre-trained model

 To replace the default model with a different public model, first download the desired spaCy/Stanza NER models.